-Singapore’s visual arts has grown steadily over the past decades, resulting in a vibrant art scene anchored by strong infrastructure, a growing art market, and a steadily increasing number of art events and art organisations in Singapore.
+Singapore’s visual arts has grown steadily over the past decades, resulting in a vibrant art scene anchored by strong institutions, a growing community of practitioners, audiences and emergence of an art market.

-Singapore’s arts education system is also progressively growing – the establishment of the School of The Arts, Singapore’s first national pre-tertiary specialised arts programme and the continued developments of arts institutions such as LASALLE College of Arts and Nanyang Academy of Fine Arts and Nanyang Technological University’s Art Design and Media Faculty have expanded the scope of opportunities and quality of education available for aspiring arts professionals locally and regionally.
+Singapore’s arts education system is also progressively growing – the establishment of the School of The Arts, Singapore’s first national pre-tertiary specialised arts programme and the continued developments of arts institutions such as LASALLE College of Arts, Nanyang Academy of Fine Arts and Nanyang Technological University’s Art Design and Media Faculty have expanded the scope of opportunities and quality of education available for aspiring arts practitioners locally and regionally.
 More recently, the National University of Singapore’s Faculty of Arts and Social Sciences launched a minor in Art History, taught in collaboration with the National Gallery Singapore.
 This has offered new pathways for aspiring arts professionals in developing and curating content that resonates with Singaporeans.

 As Singapore builds on its position to become a global arts city and the gateway to Southeast Asian art, NAC has produced a publication to introduce over 280 visual arts practitioners from different generations and across various visual arts practices in Singapore.
 Entitled Singapore’s Visual Artists, the publication is a useful reference as well as a celebration of the works and achievements of our visual artists whose passion and creativity have helped capture, contextualise and re-imagine the rich cultural past, present and future of Singapore.

-Launched in 2012, Gillman Barracks is home to 11 celebrated galleries from around the world, the NTU Centre for Contemporary Art and other visual arts organisations.
+Launched in 2012, Gillman Barracks is home to leading international and home-grown galleries from around the world, the NTU Centre for Contemporary Art and other visual arts organisations.
 The NTU Centre for Contemporary Art is devoted to advancing knowledge in contemporary art through its international artist residencies, research and exhibition programmes that bolster the region’s visual arts landscape.
 These exciting developments will spur artistic excellence and also develop community engagement and education in Singapore.

 NAC will continue to make available assistance and developmental resources to support the local visual arts industry at all levels from the budding artist and emerging arts collective to the established artist, arts professionals and companies, ensuring the development of the visual arts in Singapore.